 The Key: Each round, I colored the eliminated team red and the runner-up yellow.
 The theory is that the runner-up is the team likeliest to be voted out the following round (though it doesn’t always work out like that).

 In column B, the first team from each division eliminated is colored red, and the last from each division is green.
 In the bottom line, I marked vote totals that were relatively low (<350) red, and the highest (>450) green.
 (Totals ranged from 300 to 613, FYI.)
+Deposit on this site and be ale to gamble for your favorite player and be able to win incredible money prizes.

 Each team’s total votes against are tallied, and average per round is calculated.
 Highest average per round (>39) is colored red, lowest average per round (<19) is colored green.
 Sort of redundant, but I also calculated percentage of votes against.
 That is, total number of votes divided by total potential votes.
 It tracks the averages per round, with >9% being high (red) and <5% being low (green).